 Additional Symptoms Soon After Implantation

-Soon after your future son implants himself into your womb, you’ll likely experience some other pregnancy symptoms other than light bleeding, according to the Mayo Clinic and the American Pregnancy Association.
+Soon after your future son implants himself into your womb, you’ll likely experience some other pregnancy symptoms other than light bleeding.
 Swollen and tender breasts are especially common in expectant moms about one to two weeks after implantation.
 You might also find yourself unusually tired about a week or two after conception.
 “Morning sickness,” marked by nausea and sometimes vomiting, can happen as early as two weeks after your baby implants itself into your uterus.
 Backaches and headaches, sometimes the result of hormonal surges throughout pregnancy, can also start in the early days and weeks after implantation.
-However, the biggest sign of all that you are expecting is usually a missed menstrual period; implantation bleeding does not usually coincide with the time frame of your expected period and doesn’t happen with every mom.
+However, the most significant sign of all that you are expecting is usually a missed menstrual period; implantation bleeding does not usually coincide with the time frame of your expected period and doesn’t happen with every mom.